-As at December 31, 2023, the Company has retained earnings in excess of its additional paid-in capital amounting to P2.3 billion (2022 - P2.3 billion).
-Management intends to retain the excess retained earnings in preparation for any potential equity investment if the market proves favorable.
-Likewise, the excess retained earnings will be used by the Company for its regular and future capital market underwriting activities.
+As at December 31, 2024, the Company has retained earnings in excess of its additional paid-in capital amounting to P2.5 billion (2023 - P2.3 billion).
+The Company's BOD, in its meeting on April 21, 2025, approved the retention of its excess retained earnings in preparation for any potential equity investment if the market proves favorable.
+Likewise, the excess retained earnings will be used by the Company for its regular and future underwriting commitments.